microsoft/pxt-adafruit/docs/projects/datacenter/cpx-circuit-on-off.md

 5. D13 small LED will slowly blink red
 6. A folder will appear as CPLAYBOOT (This will be very similar to a USB thumb drive in function).
 7. Copy the saved UF2 file (from the above procedure) and paste it on the CPLAYBOOT root drive.
-8. The CPX lights will flash, then reset and the CPLAYBOOT drive will disappear from the drive list.
+8. The CPX lights will flash, then reset and the CPLAYBOOT drive will disappear from the drive list

 The CPX is now ready with the original bootloader.